Section 17

 The preceding quotations touched upon an essential factor contributing to the longevity of Marilyn’s Murder Orthodoxies, the pursuit of profit; but it also touched upon factors which have made a profit pursuable: romantic characters and unexpected death portrayed as a never ending story of incredible tragedy, featuring a perceived to be tragic but charismatic and gorgeous female movie actress and incomparable star, the story of incredible tragedy presented as a complex riddle that can never be solved due to a huge and clever conspiracy, all included in the type of closed conspiratorial system described by Robins and Dr. Post.

 The conspiratorial arguments are all one-sided, complete with illusory correlation, confirmation bias, cherry picking, evidence exclusion and belief perseverance.
 Logical and powerful arguments, which include exculpatory evidence and testimony, logically prevail against the murder orthodoxies and have been offered to rebut the conspiratorial arguments and fallacies; but the belief that Marilyn Monroe was murdered and then her murderers escaped punishment because of their political power, despite contraindicative evidence and testimony, remains entrenched and unshakable.
-Beliefs can survive potent and logical or empirical challenges, according to researchers Lee Ross and Craig Anderson.4
+Beliefs can survive potent and logical or empirical challenges, according to researchers Lee Ross and Craig Anderson.Their experiments and research also indicated that:

 1. Falsehoods are particularly difficult to discredit once implanted and a person or a group develops a rationale for accepting the falsehoods; and

 2. Beliefs can survive and even be bolstered by evidence that most uncommitted observers would agree logically demands some weakening of such beliefs.
-They can even survive the total destruction of their original evidential bases.5
+They can even survive the total destruction of their original evidential bases.4

 As a brief example of how entrenched and unshakable beliefs can survive a potent and logical challenge, consider this.
 John Kennedy was not a romantic per se.
 He was not interested in sex as a romantic endeavor; and he was neither interested in foreplay nor after play.
 In short, he did not engage in pillow talk.
 Even so, Marilyn putatively learned many of John Kennedy’s tiptop secrets during after copulation cigarette smoking and pillow talk with the president, certainly a glaring inconsistency and contradiction if not a mendacity and if not a potent challenge to a fallacy often used as evidence and proof of a lengthy romance between movie star and president and often used as a motive for Marilyn’s murder: revealed secrets that she intended to expose during her scheduled press conference.